 Menopause is defined by 12 months of amenorrhea after the final menstrual period in the absence of any other pathological or physiological causes.

-One of the first symptoms that you’re approaching menopause is irregularity in your menstrual cycles.
-Other symptoms of menopause include headaches, hot flashes, night sweats, mood swings, decreased concentration, decreased libido, vaginal dryness, irritability, urinary incontinence, amongst others.
-Most women experience these symptoms 1 to 5 years before menopause, but there’s no way to predict when menopause will occur.
+One of the first symptoms that you’re approaching menopause is an irregularity in your menstrual cycles.
+Other symptoms of menopause include headaches, hot flashes, night sweats, mood swings, decreased concentration, decreased libido, vaginal dryness, irritability, amongst others.
+Some women experience these symptoms 1 to 5 years before menopause, but there’s no way to predict when menopause will occur.

 How do you confirm menopause?